homeJANTOKOI Uozu Festival 2025

 The fireworks for the Uozu Fireworks Display will be launched into the air from a boat in the sea.
 The fireworks can be primarily viewed from the Uozu port to the Roadside Station Shinkiro, where you can enjoy seeing the fireworks display not too far away in the sky.

 A rare event even for Japan, the live jazz event is held every year and features both domestic and international artists.
-The theme for this year is “Pray Play UO!JAZZ.”
 Let’s have fun listening to music together!

 Uozu Candle Road